Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- In 43 of 82 games this season, Golden State and its opponents have combined to total more than 234.5 points.
+- Golden State and its opponents have scored more than 236.5 points in 39 of 82 games this season.

-- The average total in Golden State's outings this year is 236.1, 1.6 more than this matchup's over/under.
+- Golden State has had an average of 236.1 points in its games this season, 0.4 fewer than this matchup's total.

 Kings Betting Records & Stats

-- Sacramento's games this year have had a 238.8-point total on average, 4.3 more points than this matchup's over/under.
+- Sacramento's average game total this season has been 238.8, 2.3 more points than this matchup's over/under.

 Warriors vs. Kings Over/Under Stats (Regular Season)